team-eternity/eternity/docs/readme.txt

     the source sector.
 Note that horizon portals still lack this feature, due to how they were designed.

+  * Self-tagging Portal_Define flipped-anchor visual portals are now possible, though there'll be no mirror.

 - Sound improvements -